elastic/integrations/packages/mimecast/docs/README.md

 ### TTP URL Logs

 This is the `mimecast.ttp_url_logs` dataset.
 These logs contain Mimecast TTP attachment protection logs with the following details: the category of the URL clicked, the email address of the user who clicked the link, the url clicked, the action taken by the user if user awareness was applied, the route of the email that contained the link, the action defined by the administrator for the URL, the date that the URL was clicked, url scan result, the action that was taken for the click, the description of the definition that triggered the URL to be rewritten by Mimecast, the action requested by the user, an array of components of the message where the URL was found.
-More about these logs [here](https://integrations.mimecast.com/documentation/endpoint-reference/logs-and-statistics/get-ttp-url-logs/).
+More about [these logs](https://integrations.mimecast.com/documentation/endpoint-reference/logs-and-statistics/get-ttp-url-logs/).

 An example event for `ttp_url` looks as following: